 Once upon a time, long before the block programming of post-Carson syndication would lull my generation to sleep with the overly familiar, brassy theme song “Suicide is Painless” before drifting into the recorder-driven opening for Taxi, M*A*S*H was a third-priority Korean War film about which the suits at 20th Century Fox barely cared.
 For their eyes were collectively on both Tora!
 Tora!
 Tora!, a multi-helmed, transcontinental production; and Patton, a star vehicle for George C. Scott.
 Over the hill in Calabasas, California amongst the knotty hills of brown and olive was Robert Altman and a ragtag bunch of nobody actors making a picture about a war that was already mostly forgotten.
 He brought it in on time and under-budget so the suits were happy.

 Well, they were happy until they saw what Robert Altman had done to Ring Lardner Jr’s adaptation of Richard Hooker’s novel about Army surgeons.
 A structureless mess of anarchy one would have to have been a detective to recognize as “not Vietnam,” M*A*S*H was everything the aging brass at Fox would have rather avoided.
-In fact, to drive home the point that it was set in Korea, they demanded Altman include a post-credit crawl making explicit that THIS was a film about a PREVIOUS war, directly implying that this SHOULD NOT be misconstrued as sending up the current administration and/or our involvement in the conflict in Vietnam.
+In fact, to drive home the point that it was set in Korea, they demanded Altman include a post-opening credit crawl making explicit that THIS was a film about a PREVIOUS war, directly implying that this SHOULD NOT be misconstrued as sending up the current administration and/or our involvement in the conflict in Vietnam.

 I mean… ok.
-But it’s sending up the current administration and/or our involvement in the conflict in Vietnam.
+But it’s sending up the then-current administration and/or our involvement in the conflict in Vietnam.
 And that’s definitely a good thing because the core audience that lifted M*A*S*H to its dizzying heights of financial and critical success was the cynical Boomer generation who was more than ready to pick up what Altman and company was putting down.
 The late and lamented father of a buddy of mine used to speak about seeing M*A*S*H in the theater in tones so reverent, they were probably better suited to stories about the birth of his son.
 “We had to go back and watch it again immediately to pick up the stuff we missed,” he said.

 And, of course, M*A*S*H is really where Altman’s style blossomed which did, in fact, cause one to want to go back and immediately watch it again.
 And maybe that’s not by choice but accident.
 After all, his previous three films all seemed much more tightly bound by story and plot.
 Regardless of whatever the screenplay was or the source material from which it sprung, Altman decided M*A*S*H was a mood and not a story and all but chucked the script, something that made Ring Lardner, Jr. none too pleased until, ironically, he picked up an Oscar for his troubles.
 Bracketed by the arrival and departure of Col. Hawkeye Pierce (Donald Sutherland) and Duke Forrest (Tom Skerritt) to and from the 4077 Mobile Army Surgical Hospital unit which is mere miles from the front lines, M*A*S*H zips through its running time dividing itself between the zany antics of the irreverent surgeons and the horrendous detail of their gruesome work.
 When the film settles down into the operating rooms, the film turns shockingly gory and, additionally, gets awash in so much overlapping dialogue regarding surgical procedural and other ephemera that the audience never once thinks that Sutherland and Skerritt (and, later, Elliott Gould as ace chest surgeon “Trapper John” McIntyre), aren’t actual doctors.